anpham6/squared-functions/README.md

     preserveCrossOrigin: false, // Ignore downloading a local copy of assets hosted on other domains
     useOriginalHtmlPage: false, // May produce better results when using custom elements

+    removeInlineStyles: false, // Strip style="" attribute from all elements (useOriginalHtmlPage: false)
     removeUnusedClasses: false, // CSS classes that can be removed in current state
     removeUnusedSelectors: false, // CSS selectors [:first-child] that can be removed in current state (not recommend for pages with forms [:valid] and active states [:hover])
     retainUsedStyles: [/* css selectors */], // Styles that should be kept which are used later with JavaScript